How to create custom WooCommerce customer dashboard

 First, your sales report.
 Any WooCommerce customer dashboard should give you an idea of how much you are selling.
 But beyond that, we need the flexibility of checking how sales stats are progressing over time.
-Therefore, you can switch the sales report from daily, weekly, monthly or even yearly reports.
+Therefore, on the sales dashboard widget you can switch the sales report from daily, weekly, monthly or even yearly reports.

 As we mentioned before the repeat purchase ratio is an incredibly important metric.
 That’s why it should be in your customer dashboard.
 With it, you’re able to see in a pie chart how the repeat buyers are distributed.

 This may come in handy if you are considering strategies for loyal or new customers.
-For example, if you identify a lot of single purchase users, let’s track them and offer them discounts.
+For example, if you identify a lot of single purchase users in your “Number of orders per customer” dashboard widget, let’s track them and offer them discounts.
 On the other hand, if it looks like you have a lot of loyal customers with many orders, let’s reward them.
 This can be done in another type of WooCommerce user dashboard, which is using the Users Insights filers:

 A quick glance over your most common billing locations can provide you good insights as well.
 You can use the Users Insights top WooCommerce billing location report to identify popular countries and cities.